junxit/us-congress-bills-117/bill.md

   >   - **(5)** *Decision*
   >     - **(A)** *In general* An adjustment of status application filed under paragraph (1) may not be approved—
   >       - **(i)** until the date on which an immigrant visa becomes available; and
-  >       - **(ii)** if the principal alien has not, within the preceding 12 months, filed a Confirmation of Bona Fide Job Offer or Portability (Form I–485 Supplement J, or any successor form).
+  >       - **(ii)** if the principal alien has not, within the preceding 12 months, filed a Confirmation of Bona Fide Job Offer or Portability (or any form associated with section 204(j)).
-  >     - **(B)** *Request for evidence* If at the time an immigrant visa becomes available, a Confirmation of Bona Fide Job Offer or Portability (Form I–485 Supplement J, or any successor form) has not been filed by the principal alien within the preceding 12 months, the Secretary of Homeland Security shall notify the alien and provide instructions for submitting such form.
+  >     - **(B)** *Request for evidence* If at the time an immigrant visa becomes available, a Confirmation of Bona Fide Job Offer or Portability (or any form associated with section 204(j)) has not been filed by the principal alien within the preceding 12 months, the Secretary of Homeland Security shall notify the alien and provide instructions for submitting such form.
-  >     - **(C)** *Notice of intent to deny* If the most recent Confirmation of Bona Fide Job Offer or Portability (Form I–485 Supplement J, or any successor form) or any prior form indicates a lack of compliance with paragraph (4)(A), the Secretary of Homeland Security shall issue a notice of intent to deny the application for adjustment of status and provide the alien the opportunity to submit evidence of compliance.
+  >     - **(C)** *Notice of intent to deny* If the most recent Confirmation of Bona Fide Job Offer or Portability (or any form associated with section 204(j)) or any prior form indicates a lack of compliance with paragraph (4)(A), the Secretary of Homeland Security shall issue a notice of intent to deny the application for adjustment of status and provide the alien the opportunity to submit evidence of compliance.
   >     - **(D)** *Denial* An application for adjustment of status under this subsection may be denied if the alien fails to—
-  >       - **(i)** timely file a Confirmation of Bona Fide Job Offer or Portability (Form I–485 Supplement J, or any successor form) in response to a request for evidence issued under subparagraph (B); or
+  >       - **(i)** timely file a Confirmation of Bona Fide Job Offer or Portability (or any form associated with section 204(j)) in response to a request for evidence issued under subparagraph (B); or
   >       - **(ii)** establish, by a preponderance of the evidence, compliance with paragraph (4)(A).
   >   - **(6)** *Fees*
-  >     - **(A)** *In general* Notwithstanding any other provision of law, the Secretary of Homeland Security shall charge and collect a fee in the amount of $2,000 to process each Confirmation of Bona Fide Job Offer or Portability (Form I–485 Supplement J, or any successor form) filed under this subsection.
+  >     - **(A)** *In general* Notwithstanding any other provision of law, the Secretary of Homeland Security shall charge and collect a fee in the amount of $2,000 to process each Confirmation of Bona Fide Job Offer or Portability (or any form associated with section 204(j)) filed under this subsection.
   >     - **(B)** *Deposit and use of fees* Fees collected under subparagraph (A) shall be deposited and used as follows:
   >       - **(i)** Fifty percent of such fees shall be deposited in the Immigration Examinations Fee Account established under section 286(m).
   >       - **(ii)** Fifty percent of such fees shall be deposited in the Treasury of the United States as miscellaneous receipts.
-  >   - **(7)** *Effective date*
+  >   - **(7)** *Application*
   >     - **(A)** The provisions of this subsection—
-  >       - **(i)** shall take effect one year after the date of the enactment of the Equal Access to Green cards for Legal Employment Act of 2021; and
+  >       - **(i)** shall apply beginning on the date that is one year after the date of the enactment of the Equal Access to Green cards for Legal Employment Act of 2022; and
-  >       - **(ii)** except as provided in subparagraph (B), shall cease to have effect as of the date that is nine years after the date of the enactment of such Act.
+  >       - **(ii)** except as provided in subparagraph (B), shall cease to apply as of the date that is nine years after the date of the enactment of such Act.
-  >     - **(B)** This subsection shall continue in effect with respect to any alien who has filed an application for adjustment of status under this subsection any time prior to the date on which this subsection otherwise ceases to have effect.
+  >     - **(B)** This subsection shall continue to apply with respect to any alien who has filed an application for adjustment of status under this subsection any time prior to the date on which this subsection otherwise ceases to apply.
   >   - **(8)** *Clarifications* For purposes of this subsection:
   >     - **(A)** The term similarly situated United States workers includes United States workers performing similar duties, subject to similar supervision, and with similar educational backgrounds, industry expertise, employment experience, levels of responsibility, and skill sets as the alien in the same geographic area of employment as the alien.
   >     - **(B)** The duties, hours, and compensation of the alien are “commensurate” with those offered to United States workers in the same area of employment if the employer can demonstrate that the duties, hours, and compensation are consistent with the range of such terms and conditions the employer has offered or would offer to similarly situated United States employees.